Cancer Research UK logo.

 Small cell lung cancer

 Chemotherapy is the main treatment for small cell lung cancer.
 Doctors use it because this type of cancer responds well to chemotherapy.
-And small cell lung cancer tends to have spread beyond the lung when it is diagnosed.
+And small cell lung cancer has often spread beyond the lung by the time it is diagnosed.

-Chemotherapy drugs circulate in the bloodstream around the body.
-So, they can treat cells that have broken away from the lung tumour and spread to other parts of the body.
+Chemotherapy circulates around the body in the bloodstream.
+This means it can treat cancer cells that have broken away from the lung tumour and spread to other parts of the body.

 On its own